anoopmoothedath/Webpage/README.md

 # Webpage
-A webpage containing my details.
+A simple webpage developed from a template.
+Contains my basic details and information.